domshyra/ReactHookFormsBug/README.md

 # Running
-use `npm i` then run `npm start`
+navigate to the web folder ie `cd web` use `npm i` then run `npm start`

 to run in production build use `npm run build` then follow [these steps](https://create-react-app.dev/docs/deployment#static-server)